usnistgov/SAMURAI/docs/acquisition/running_samurai.rst

   from samurai.acquisition.SAMURAI_System import SAMURAI_System

-.. note:: FOR NEW COMPUTERS ONLY - the code must be cloned from the gitlab repo and the directory containing the cloned `samurai` directory must be added the systems `PYTHONPATH`.
+.. note:: FOR NEW COMPUTERS ONLY - the code must be cloned from the :git_repo:`/` and the directory containing the cloned `samurai` directory must be added the systems `PYTHONPATH`.

 c.
 Create a SAMURAI_System Object
 ++++++++++++++++++++++++++++++++++++++++++++++++++